1231301695/TT4L_G6_Requirements_Project/SRS.md

    Initialization sequences must allow customization of tuition structures, billing cycles, discount schemes, and payment gateways according to the university’s financial operations.

    **Authentication and Access Control:**
-   Adaptation is required for integration with the university's identity management system, such as Single Sign-On (SSO), LDAP directories, or institutional login systems, to ensure seamless and secure user authentication.
+   The system should also support pre-defined authentication integration templates for common identity providers such as LDAP, Active Directory, and OAuth-based services, allowing streamlined and secure onboarding with existing institutional systems.

    **Notification Triggers and Rules:**
    The system should allow configuration of SMS/email alert rules (e.g., when attendance drops below X%) based on the institution’s academic and administrative guidelines.